Plessey System 250: Description

 Immutable capability keys represent named lambda calculus variables.
 This Church side is a lambda calculus meta-machine.
 The other side is an object-oriented machine of binary objects, programmed functions, capability lists defining function abstractions, storage for threads of computation (lambda calculus applications) or storage for the list of capability keys in a namespace.
 The laws of the lambda calculus are implemented by the Church instructions with micro-programmed access to the reserved (hidden) capability registers.
 The software is incrementally assembled as object-oriented machine-code linked by the capability keys.
 The structure of function abstractions, including those for memory management, input, and output, scheduling and communication services are protected as private frames in a thread.
 Threads computer inline or as parallel computations activated by program controlled Church instruction.

-Conceptually, the PP250 operates at the dead center of the Church–Turing Thesis as a digitally secure, functional Church–Turing Machine for trusted software.
-As a real-time controller, PP250 provided fail-safe software applications for computerized telephone and military communication systems with decades of software and hardware reliability.
+Conceptually, the PP250 operates as a digitally secure, functional Church–Turing Machine for trusted software.
+As a real-time controller, the PP250 provided fail-safe software applications for computerized telephone and military communication systems with decades of software and hardware reliability.
 Capability limited addressing detects and recovers from errors on contact without any harmful corruption or information theft.
 Furthermore, no unfair, default privileges exist for an operating system or a superuser, thereby blocking all hacking and malware.
 The multiprocessing hardware architecture and the dynamically bound, type limited memory, exclusively accessed through capability limited addressing, replace the statically bound, page based linear compilations with dynamically bound instructions, crosschecked and authorized at run time.